New stepwise therapy aims to straighten Teens' spines without surgery

 Summary

-This study tests a personalized stepwise treatment for teens aged 12-16 with mild-to-moderate scoliosis (spine curve less than 45°).
+This study tests a personalized stepwise treatment for teens aged 12-16 with mild to moderate scoliosis (spine curve under 45 degrees).
 It compares two types of electroacupuncture and checks if a simpler screening method can replace X-rays.
-The goal is to improve spine curvature and mood over 4 months.
+The goal is to improve spine curvature and mood, but ongoing management may still be needed.

 Disclaimer